qoopen0815/echo_bot_ros_pkgs/README.md

 ## Overview

 ROS package for my self-made robot "echo_bot".
-In this project, I aim to implement posture control by the inverted pendulum algorithm and inverse kinematics, and communication by linking with Amazon Echo Dot.
+In this project, we aim to implement the following features.

+- Self balancing algorithm
+- Roll angle control by inverse kinematics
+- Communication by linking with Amazon Echo Dot

 ## Gazebo Simulation